Plug into events

 emitter.start()

-// VALID EXAMPLE: please use this instead.
+// VALID EXAMPLE: please use this.

 // This event will be awaited.